JuliaLienard/CVS-Tool/READme.md

 ## STEP 1 - Extracting the data subsets for the analysis

-### A- Extract relavant lines of ClinVar for the subsequent analysis, from the variant_summary.txt
+### A- Extract relevant lines of ClinVar for the subsequent analysis, from the variant_summary.txt

 The updated version of the variant_summary.txt can be used as this file is updated monthly by ClinVar.